developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 Once enabled, Dremio will automatically create and manage Reflections based on query workload analysis from the last seven days.

-## Set the Refresh Engine and Routing Rule for Autonomous Reflections[​](#set-the-refresh-engine-and-routing-rule-for-autonomous-reflections "Direct link to Set the Refresh Engine and Routing Rule for Autonomous Reflections")
+## Set the Refresh Engine and Routing Rule for Autonomous Reflections

 Dremio recommends configuring a dedicated refresh engine with at least two nodes to isolate refresh jobs associated with Autonomous Reflections.
 This isolation ensures that resource-intensive refresh jobs do not impact user workloads, preserving both query performance and refresh efficiency.